Distribution and habitats

 (Podocarpaceae family, genius Afrocarpus, Dacrycarpus, Dacrydium, Lagarostrobos, Lepidothamnus, Nageia, Phyllocladus, Podocarpus, Prumnopitys, Retrophyllum, Saxegothaea, Sundacarpus)

-State of the collection : We currently have on site 20 taxa of the family Podocarpaceae, out of 46 that we think we can cultivate within a total of 177.
+State of the collection : We currently have on site 22 taxa of the family Podocarpaceae, out a total of 168.